Inventory forecasting to prepare for the rainy days

 Advantages of using market research:

-Businesses should use a combination of both quantitative and qualitative methods to get the most accurate inventory forecast possible.
+Now, to get the most accurate inventory forecast, you should use a combination of both quantitative and qualitative methods.
 This will help account for changes in the market and customer needs and provide a more complete picture of future demand.

 Inventory forecasting formula

-There is no one-size-fits-all inventory forecasting formula.
+If you came looking for a single formula that will yield the most accurate inventory forecasts known to man, you’re unfortunately out of luck.
+Not because we weren’t able to find it but rather because an inventory forecasting formula like that doesn’t exist.
+There is no one-size-fits-all formula.
 The most appropriate method or combination of methods will depend on the business and available data.
 Though we understand that’s not what you want to hear, so there are some general guidelines you can follow.

 Before we take a look at the calculations, let’s go over some terminology: